 To build, rebuild, and protect the assets of residents of Winston-Salem and Forsyth County, North Carolina.

-A community where all people have an opportunity for financial stability.
+A community in which all people have an opportunity for financial stability.

 We educate and promote awareness about the individual and family impacts of asset poverty, as well as the community-level impacts.